 An Architectural Experience

-The museum dedicated to him was built in his hometown of Kahoku, just northeast of Uchinada and Onomachi, and is designed by Tadao Ando.
-The museum’s observatory is spectacular.
 The museum is on a hill, with no other building to equal its height.
-You can see the landscape of the town, the mountains and even the beach.
+From there, you can see the landscape of the town, the mountains and even the beach.

 Kitaro Nishida’s Philosophy

-Most of the exhibition is only in Japanese, so we recommend considering his philosophy before you go.
+Most of the exhibition is only in Japanese, so we recommend reading up on his philosophy before your visit.
 Here’s a few of my favorite tidbits:

 People create their environment; the environment creates people.

 In a single word, good is the realization of one’s self.

 The soul exists in a place of conflict and contradiction, and where there is contradiction and conflict, there exists a soul.

 Self-creation is not separation from the world, but rather becoming an element in a creative one.

 After parking your car, you’ll need to walk through “The Way of Thinking” to get to the museum.
 The path is lined with cherry blossoms in Spring.

 An English pamphlet for the museum is available online.